 - Keep the length to 70 characters or fewer.

-- If you use a site logo, add a site title in the Logo & Title panel.
+- If you use a site logo, add a site title in the Logo & Title panel (or in the heading editor in version 7.1).
 Even though this won't display on your site (in most templates), it may still be indexed.

 - You can customize how the titles display in browser tabs and in search results.